intel/intel-extension-for-pytorch/tests/gpu/README.md

-# How to Write and RUN Test Case
+# How to Write and RUN Test Case In Example

 ## Notice